Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       vii.  getagentwisenotifications : Calls server api to fetch agent wise notification stats viii. getchannelwisestats : Calls server api to fetch channel wise session stats

+###12.
+Actions related to Groups:

+Following actions are related to fetch and create groups.They will return group details to reducer

+      i.  getgroups : Calls server api to fetch agent's groups information ii. getGroupAgents : Call server api to fetch the details of agents and groups joined list iii.createGroup : Calls server api to create a group iv. editGroup : Calls server api to edit group details
+      v.  joingroup : This will add agent to group vi. deletegroup : Call server api to delete group

 ### reducers/reducer.js